CrowdSec

 CrowdSec has been tracking this vulnerability and its exploits since 15th of December 2023.

 CrowdSec network data shows that most actors exploiting CVE-2021-3129 rely on broad, untargeted scans with minimal filtering.
 The activity is largely automated and opportunistic in nature.
-CrowdSec network telemetry also shows that exploitation of CVE-2021-3129 has significantly declined over the past week.
-Attack volumes are well below the long-term average, suggesting attackers are rapidly losing interest.
-The vulnerability appears to be falling out of active use across most threat landscapes.
+Additionally, according to week-over-week analysis by CrowdSec, exploitation of CVE-2021-3129 is surging.
+Attack volumes are spiking well above historical norms, indicating widespread and escalating interest from threat actors.
+CVE-2021-3129 is currently experiencing high visibility and active exploitation across the internet.

 Exploitation attempts commonly target URLs containing /_ignition/execute-solution.